rubocop/rails-style-guide/README.md

     end
     ```

+* Keep custom validators under `lib/validators`.
-* All custom validators should be moved to a shared gem.
+* Consider extracting custom validators to a shared gem if you're
+  maintaining several related apps or the validators are generic
+  enough.
 * Use named scopes freely.

     ```Ruby